Grandson of legends, Tommy Doyle is Man City's next great hope after Carabao Cup stroll | Goal.com

 Stockport-born defender Taylor Harwood-Bellis joined fellow former Academy players Phil Foden and Eric Garcia in the starting line-up for the win at Preston in the previous round.

-Another City fan, Doyle, got his chance in the comfortable 3-1 victory over Southampton at the Etihad Stadium.
+And another City fan, Doyle, got his chance in the comfortable 3-1 victory over Southampton at the Etihad Stadium on Tuesday night.

 The League Cup was already a special competition for the family, as both his grandfathers - Mike Doyle and Glyn Pardoe - scored when City won the trophy against West Brom at Wembley in 1970.